rug-ba/ruby_developer_vm/README.md

 Ruby Developer VM
 =================

-Virtualbox based virtual machine with Ubuntu 12.04 with a complete RubyOnRails/Ruby development environment.
+Virtualbox based virtual machine with Ubuntu 13.10 with a complete RubyOnRails/Ruby development environment.
-The VM is localised for an german audience.
+The VM is localised for a german audience.

 Login with user "vagrant" and password "vagrant".

 The MySQL-Root user is "root".
 The password is "vagrant".

-To use this VM you have to download the ubuntu_de_1204_rugba.ova file and import it into your VirtualBox installation.
-The following link describes how to do this: http://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html
+You can build the base box with packer template.
+Afterwards use the Vagrantfile with the base box to install the rest of the VM.

+`vagrant up`

+Tested with virtual box 4.3.6 and Ubuntu 13.10.